lsc4719/MyViewOfComputationalGraphs/README.md

 A computational graph is a data structure with states denoted by abow diagram.

 #### bolts and nuts
-variables and functions form a directed-acyclic graph with single sink output variable node.
+variables and functions form a connected directed-acyclic graph with unique sink output variable node.

 | item | description |
 | - | - |